Ivy Tutors Network Logo

 When you’re writing roots, make sure the top line completely extends over everything that belongs within the radical.
 The expression 3x\sqrt{3}x means something very different from 3x\sqrt{3x}, so make sure you write them to look different!
 In fact, it's best to write anything that is multiplied by a root but doesn’t belong inside the radical in front of the root: x3x\sqrt{3} is clearer than 3x\sqrt{3}x.

-2. Cancelling error
+2. Cancelling Error

 You may be used to cancelling common factors on both sides of an equals sign when you are solving an equation (if 2x=42x = 4, divide both sides by 2 to get the answer).
 However, this can lead to errors when the common factor is not a number but an expression involving a variable.
 There may be multiple solutions which you would miss if you simplify the equation in this way.